Manage your assets

 Notify us of any changes

-If you wish make any changes to existing trademark, design, or patent applications or rights, use this form in Altinn "Notification to the NIPO of transfer, merger or change of name / address / representative" (NB: form is in Norwegian).
+If you wish make any changes to existing trademark, design, or patent applications or rights, use this form in Altinn "Notification to the NIPO regarding change in ownership, merger or change of name/address/representative".
 If you wish to delete a class or multiple registration, or make changes in a trademark, you can use the form "Other changes" (pdf).
 This form is in Norwegian only: "Andre endringer".

 Make the most of your rights